1Password/solutions/onepassword_sdks/demo-vault-migration-webapp/README.md

 If something goes wrong:

 - Make sure Docker is installed and running on your computer.
-- Check that the 1Password CLI (`op`) is installed and works in your terminal.
 - Double-check your 1Password service account tokens for both source and destination accounts—they need to be valid, with read access for the source token and create vaults for the destination token.
 - Make sure the Docker container is running and you can reach it at `https://localhost:3001`.
 You can see the logs with `docker logs <container-name>` to figure out what’s up.
 - If your browser complains about SSL, just accept the self-signed certificate for `localhost`.